 The libraries use 2 eAudiobook suppliers, which both include a wide range of fiction and non-fiction for adults, teens and children.

 Choose from a range of fiction and non-fiction for adults, teens and children.
 You can borrow or reserve up to 10 eAudiobooks at a time.
-Loans are for three weeks.
+Loans are now for two weeks instead of three, but you can renew your loans up to 4 times.

 Audible is offering a wide variety of free eaudiobooks while schools around the world are closed.
 The free eaudiobooks are primarily for children from younger readers to teens.
 There are also classics that appeal to all ages as well as titles in French, German, Spanish, Italian and Japanese.